Top 5 Reasons Why You Should Never Use Expired Eye Drops

 Dr. Smith agrees, “Certain compounds may not remain stable indefinitely in the solution.”

-#3 – Dr. Anne Sumers Warns of Contamination in Expired Eye Drops
+3. Contamination can occur in Expired Eye Drops

 “Eye Drops, once opened and used, risk being contaminated with the normal bacteria that live on your eyelids,” says Dr. Anne Sumers MD, “Most bottles of eye drops contain preservatives which limit bacterial growth.”